dragnilar/DankMemerConsole/README.md

 9) When you use one of the "grind" commands for Dank Memer, you'll see the button for it light up red, indicating it is on cooldown.
 Once the cooldown expires, it will return to its normal state, indicating the cooldown has ended.

+## Hot Keys

+- **CTRL+T** = Focus the text box in the app
+- **CTRL+K** = Focus Discord / WebView2
+- **CTRL+M** = Start/Stop the timer
+- **CTRL+I** = Inject scripts (useful after doing a refresh)

+## Hot Keys For Discord / WebView 2

+- All standard Discord Webpage Hot Keys *should* work
+- **F5** to refresh web page
+- **F12** to open browser debugger

+## Known Issues / Limitations
+- The app uses keyboard emulation with the Windows OS to enter messages into Discord.
+Sometimes Windows moves faster than the app and you can end up with incomplete messages or other odd bugs.
+This is fairly easy to work around by clicking on Discord and then back in the rest of the app or clearing the message box in Discord and trying again.
+This is also amplified by the fact that the app uses WebView2 to display Discord inside of it.
+Microsoft is supposedly working on better keyboard integration with WebView 2, so this may be better resolved in the future.

+- The cooldown tracking for the app is not perfect since Dank Memer can lag in responses and/or other occurences.

+- Slash commands are buggy and are not officially supported.
+You can try using them, but due to the fact that Discord has a slight delay when a slash is entered and before it knows you're using a slash command, a lot of times you'll end up sending a message or getting Discord giving you its "error" shake.
+  - Note: I do plan on adding support for slash commands *IF* Dank Memer switches over to using them in the coming months for the **pls** commands.

+- Sometimes the script injector button doesn't inject scripts properly when you use it to log into Discord.
+This is more or less a timing issue with the browser page loading and there really isn't much I can think of to work around it at the moment.
+The best thing I can suggest is just click the button again if you notice the click commands or the hide sidebar button not working.

+- Currently you can only clear the cache for WebView2 by either using the browser debugger or deleting the cache folder that gets made in the directory where you run the program.

+- I have not tested this app on any OS besides Windows 10/11.
+It SHOULD work on Windows 7 but I cannot guarantee it.
+   - And no, I will not be making a version for Linux or Mac.

+- Switching between Discord and the text box via CTRL+T / CTRL+K can sometimes result in focus problems.
+    - For Discord, I have found hitting tab afterwards should put your cursor in the element that should be focused.
+Hitting CTRL+T a second time should focus the text box for the app if it doesn't focus the first time you hit CTRL+T.

+- While this program works surprisingly well, in my opinion, as an alternative to the Discord client for Windows, you should be aware that WebView2 has built in limitations versus the full Edge browser.
+To read up on said limitations, please see the [documentation on the differences between Edge and WebView2 here](https://docs.microsoft.com/en-us/microsoft-edge/webview2/concepts/browser-features).

 ## Techologies / Libraries Used

 - [WPF (Dot Net 6) for the Windows Application itself](https://docs.microsoft.com/en-us/dotnet/desktop/wpf/overview/?view=netdesktop-6.0)